Alexander KadyrovAlex Kadyrov

 Weekly 1-on-1 strategy calls, architecture reviews on demand, async Slack/email support.
 This shape fits if your main issue is decision-making (Signal 1) and you have a capable team doing the execution.
 You're buying a sparring partner, not an operator.

-Typical cost: USD 3,000–5,000/month in the Dubai market.
+Typical cost: USD 3,000–5,000/month.

 Active CTO (~20–25 hours/month)